 Northward Migration Safari

 Discover Serengeti’s Great Migration, drive through vast herds as they search for fresh grass with predators in hot pursuit.
-Follow Serengeti’s Great Migration where herds of wildebeest, zebra, and gazelles search for fresh grass with predators in pursuit.
 At this time of year, “The Great Migration” is in action in Tanzania's northern Serengeti where vast herds of wildebeest and zebra head north and cross the Mara River.
-Predators, like Lion and Cheetah, follow the migration through the plains in search of food.
+Predators, like lion and cheetah, follow the migration through the plains in search of food.
 We’ll explore ancient granite outcroppings in the Serengeti that often harbor predators on the lookout for prey.
-Ndutu in the southern Serengeti, our favorite place on the planet, is less-traveled during this season and is home to rare small mammals, such as Honey Badger, Bat-eared Fox, Side-striped Jackal, and Serval.
+Ndutu in the southern Serengeti, Doug and Gail’s favorite place on the planet, is less-traveled during this season and is home to rare small mammals, such as honey badger, bat-eared fox, side-striped jackal, and serval.
 We also visit Olduvai Gorge where the Leakeys found the famous hominid fossils.
-We will spend two days within Ngorongoro Crater, an amazing landscape that holds both fresh and alkaline lakes where Lion prides, hyena clans, and jackal families carry on their daily interactions.
+We will spend two days within Ngorongoro Crater, an amazing landscape that holds both fresh and alkaline lakes where lion prides, hyena clans, and jackal families carry on their daily interactions.
 The grand finale features Tarangire National Park, home to an elephant paradise among enormous baobab trees.

 • Find yourself in the midst of the famous “Great Migration” in the Serengeti, surrounded by herds of wildebeest, gazelle, and zebras.

-• Gaze at the diversity of large mammals within Ngorongoro Crater, including endangered Black Rhino.
+• Gaze at the diversity of large mammals within Ngorongoro Crater, including the endangered black rhino.

 • Watch and photograph elephants dwarfed by towering baobabs in Tarangire National Park.